High Throughput UHPLC, combined Vitamin B1/B6 Analysis - UHPLC

 - Easy sample preparation with Pre-mixed Tubes

-The new UHPLC kit facilitates the combined analysis of vitamin B1 in whole blood and vitamin B6 in whole blood or plasma.
+This UHPLC assay facilitates the combined analysis of vitamin B1 in whole blood and vitamin B6 in whole blood or plasma.
 Due to faster analysis times in less than 3 minutes, this method fulfils the requirements of clinical laboratories with higher sample throughput.
 The easy and efficient sample preparation consists of a single precipitation step and a final derivatisation in a reaction vial.
 The internal standard for each of the two parameters and special quality controls ensure precise and reliable quantification.

-Chromsystems also offers two more kits that feature determination using HPLC: a standard version as well as one with pre-mixed tubes.
+Chromsystems also offers two more assays that feature determination using HPLC: a standard version as well as one with pre-mixed tubes.

 An automated method using HPLC is also available for laboratories with higher sample throughput.